Over the last several months, I’ve had conversations with more than two dozen aspiring Ruby and Rails developers, both online and in person.

 You’ve already solved half the problem of learning web development by knowing which sub-skills to learn first, and which ones to ignore until it’s absolutely required.

-RSA Principle #5 – Obtain Critical Tools
+Principle #5 – Obtain critical tools for practicing

 Assuming you want to learn how to play tennis (think Rafael Nadal, Maria Sharapova and Serena Williams), you can’t really learn if you don’t have a good racket, tennis shoes and the right tennis balls, can you?